 [Courtesy of World Coffee Events]

 On April 10, a consortium that consists of various coffee-related associations and research institutes was launched in Busan to nurture the city's thriving coffee industry and provide efficient coffee-related policies.
-Busan with a population of some 3.3 million had a total of 5,669 out of some 83,000 coffee shops in South Korea with a population of 51.8 million.
+Busan with a population of some 3.3 million has a total of 5,669 coffee shops out of some 83,000 in South Korea with a population of 51.8 million.
 The southern port city has many streets with unique coffee shops favored by tourists.
 Jeonpo Café Street with different colorful coffee shops in central Busan was selected as one of the must-visit locations by the New York Times and CNN.

 Data released by the Korea Customs Service showed that South Korea imported about $1.3 billion worth of coffee beans in 2022, up 42.4 percent from a year ago.
 The country's imports of coffee beans skyrocketed to $920 million in 2021 from $660 million in 2019.
 In 2022, Brazil was the largest exporter, followed by Vietnam, and Columbia.